Foknetics/TBC-Guides/ssc.md

 ### Boss Phase (>1m 30s)
 ![Lurker P1](images/lurker-p1.png)

-* G1 Shaman stay as close to %MT% as possible for totems
+* G1 Shaman stay as close to Mahakaha as possible for totems
 * G1 and G2 melee spread in designated areas
     * Step into water pre-whirl to avoid knock back out of range
 * Raid spread to avoid Geyser